 For self-propagating LM mosquitoes, gene-drive systems for moving genes into wild populations may be the initial focus when assessing the likelihood of vertical gene transfer from LM mosquitoes to non-LM mosquitoes through cross-fertilization.
 The likelihood of vertical gene transfer in self-limiting LM mosquitoes is likely to be lower than for self-propagating LM mosquitoes, but should be assessed on a case-by-case basis (see below).
 Various factors may influence gene flow and any associated adverse effects, such as the strategy used in the development of the LM mosquito, characteristics of the transgenes, characteristics of the gene-drive system, the stability of the trait(s) carried by the mosquito over generations, and characteristics of the receiving environment.

 Some LM mosquitoes are being developed to spread the introduced trait rapidly through the target mosquito population.
 For instance, when introduced into Anopheles gambiae, the trait may be expected to spread throughout the A. gambiae species complex.
 Other LM mosquito technologies are designed to be self-limiting and, in such cases, spread of the transgenes or genetic elements in the target mosquito population is not intended or expected.
 For the self-limiting technologies, the potential for an unexpected spread of the introduced trait should be considered by focusing on the assumption that any management strategy to limit the spread could fail.
-The likelihood and consequences of this hazard can be gauged by assessing the fitness of the transgene should the self-limiting mechanism fail to prevent spread of the transgene.
+[The likelihood and consequences of this hazard can be gauged by assessing the fitness of the LM mosquito with the transgene should the self-limiting mechanism fail to prevent spread of the transgene.]

 Gene flow between different species may be considered for all of the LM mosquito technologies in spite of the fact that mosquitoes, like other insects, typically have strong reproductive isolating mechanisms that will not allow interspecific gene flow.
 Identifying the key reproductive isolating mechanisms and possible conditions that could lead to the breakdown of such mechanisms is of particular importance in the risk assessment of LM mosquitoes with this trait.
 In addition, the fitness (dis)advantage conferred by the introduced trait to the LM mosquito and frequency of the introduction of the LM mosquito into the environment will affect its population size as well as the likelihood and rate of spread of the transgenes or genetic elements.